-

 What is a wage attachment?

-When you have not taken steps to voluntarily resolve your debt, the DOR can require your employer to withhold from your paycheck.
-This amount is not to exceed 25% of your gross pay.
-This action remains in place until your account has been paid in full.
+If you do not take steps to voluntarily resolve your debt, we can require your employer to withhold from your paycheck.
+This amount cannot exceed 25% of your gross pay.
+This action remains in place until your account is paid in full.

 -